Sleepwalking: Consequences

+During the amnesic state sleepwalkers are in, many things can happen without their recollection.
+One thing that can happen is a sleep disorder called sexsomnia, where an individual can engage in sexual behaviors with oneself or others.
+Its occurrence is rare, but can happen during sleepwalking.
+Sleep-related eating disorder, in which sleepwalkers eat involuntarily, can also happen.
+The events can include eating/drinking regular foods or odd combinations of food.
+Insomnia and daytime sleepiness can also occur.
 Most sleepwalkers get injuries at some point during sleepwalking, often minor injuries such as cuts or bruises.
 In rare occasions, however, sleepwalkers have fractured bones and died as the result of a fall.
 Sleepwalkers may also face embarrassment of being found naked in public.

 Causes

 The cause of sleepwalking is unknown.
 A number of, as yet unproven, hypotheses are suggested for why it might occur, including: delay in the maturity of the central nervous system, increased slow wave sleep, sleep deprivation, fever, and excessive tiredness.
 There may be a genetic component to sleepwalking.
 One study found that sleepwalking occurred in 45% of children who have one parent who sleepwalked, and in 60% of children if both parents sleepwalked.
 Thus, heritable factors may predispose an individual to sleepwalking, but expression of the behavior may also be influenced by environmental factors.
-Genetic studies using common fruit flies as experimental models reveal a link between night sleep and brain development mediated by evolutionary conserved transcription factors such as AP-2 Sleepwalking may be inherited as an autosomal dominant disorder with reduced penetrance.
+Genetic studies using common fruit flies as experimental models reveal a link between night sleep and brain development mediated by evolutionary conserved transcription factors such as AP-2.
+Sleepwalking may be inherited as an autosomal dominant disorder with reduced penetrance.
 Genome-wide multipoint parametric linkage analysis for sleepwalking revealed a maximum logarithm of the odds score of 3.14 at chromosome 20q12-q13.12 between 55.6 and 61.4 cM.